sunsided/nebula-go/README.md

 ### Graph Studio

-After starting the services with Docker Compose, visit the following address in your Browser:
+After starting the services with Docker Compose or Kubernetes (see [KUBERNETES.md](KUBERNETES.md)), visit the following address in your Browser:

 - [http://localhost:7001/?lang=EN_US](http://localhost:7001/?lang=EN_US)